Tongues

 Tongues is loosely based on a trilogy by the ancient Greek playwright Aeschylus, of which two plays are lost and only dimly reconstructed by historians.
 Key to the story of Tongues is Prometheus’ role as creator and protector of humanity.
 In flashbacks and in Prometheus’ conversations with the eagle and others, the book will touch on humanity’s deep evolutionary past and its complicated prospects for a future.
 Tongues is both adventure story and meditation on human nature in our present fraught historical moment.

 Tongues will be serialized in large-format full-color comics and self-published over the next few years by the artist himself, making it his most ambitious work to date.
-Issues 1-5 are available to order now.
+Issues 1-6 + supplement are collected in Vol 1 here or in individual chapter form here.
+Chapters 7 through 10 will be released individually before compiling into a Vol 2.

 Upon the series’ completion collected editions will be published in the U.S. by Pantheon Books and in the U.K. by Jonathan Cape.